raghubhogireddy/spring-boot/README.md

   - Auto-wiring can be done using method call / method parameters.
   - Typically used on methods in Spring Configuration classes.
   - use it if you have to create class instance using custom Business logic or for 3rd party libraries.
+  - side Note: `@Bean` annotation work even if the method which got annotated was not part of `@Configuration` annotated class.
 - `@ComponentScan` means Spring framework scans packages to find components.
 If no package name given, Spring scans for current package.
+  - Spring Container looks for beans, based on the class that you pass for applicationContext.
+If your class has beans getting initialized using `@Bean` annotation, then Spring Container is okay with it.
+If there are not beans definitions available, you need to give the package where it can look for.
+This can be done by using `@ComponentScan`
 - `Dependency injection` means identify beans, their dependencies and wire them together (IOC - Inversion of Control)
 - `@Autowired` or `Autowiring` means process of wiring dependencies for a spring bean
 -